What is Kaizen? I’ve heard of it, but I don’t really understand it.

 - The next step is to develop the team that will participate in the event.

-- Step three simply involves scheduling the event, bearing in mind schedules and the affect that absences will have on the functions of the business.
+- Step three simply involves scheduling the event, bearing in mind schedules and the effect that absences will have on the functions of the business.

 - The Kaizen event will flow according to the following timeline.